Vargasavour Recipes

 Instructions

-• In a large bowl, add sugar and salt.
-Sift together the flour, cocoa powder, baking powder, and baking soda.
-Stir to combine the dry ingredients well.
+• In a large bowl, add the sugar and salt, then sift in the flour, cocoa powder, baking powder, and baking soda.
+Stir to combine.

-• Once the cocoa banana cake has completely cooled, cut the cake into two equal parts.
+• Once cooled, cut the cake into two equal layers.

-• Top with the second cake layer.
-Spread the remaining frosting onto the top and sides of the cake.
-Refrigerate for 30 minutes before slicing to help set the shape.
+• Refrigerate the cake for 30 minutes before slicing to help set the shape.

 Notes